OpenBSD 6.5 on an iMac G3 from 1999 (iMac,1)

 Installing OpenBSD on this iMac was simple.
 It's the same procedure as installing OpenBSD on an amd64 rig.
 You put in the installation disc; you tell the machine to boot from it; and then you answer a few prompts, most of which simply ask you to press enter.
 In this case, OpenBSD recognizes all machine's hardware just fine, including sound and networking, though I had a little trouble with video.

-machines, it does here.
-Video doesn't work out of the box on my iMac,1.
+In the past video hasn't worked out of the box on my iMac,1.
+I

-BSDs use a centralized development model where each operating system is
+because the BSDs use a centralized development model where each

 although the installer will do that automatically if you answer yes to